kevinGodell/pam-diff/README.md

 2. callback
    - A _callback_ function will be called with a data object passed as the only argument.
-   - The callback can be passed as the 2nd argument to the constructor or it can be added later.
+   - The callback can be passed as the 2nd argument to the constructor, or it can be added later.

 ```javascript
 /* callback function */